You might think that property investing is reserved only for the middle-aged or the super-wealthy (or both), but the truth is...not that.

 While young investors might be the minority, that doesn't make investing in property while young impossible.
 Here are seven tips for investing in property while young.

 Investing in other asset classes (like shares or bonds) can be done at the click of a button these days, but property investment is a long-term investment strategy.
 It's not a get rich quick scheme - profiting off a property investment can take years.
-So ask yourself: am I prepared to commit financially over a long period of time?
-Do I have the patience for it?
+So ask yourself: Do I have the patience for it?
 And do I have the organisational and time-management skills to actually properly manage an investment property...

 If you decide to outsource much of the day-to-day running of the property to a property manager, then you generally won't have too much to worry about, especially if you pick a good one.
 If you decide to do it yourself, there will be repairs and maintenance involved, as well as keeping your tenants happy.
 Also, make sure you have some money allotted for those repairs and maintenance, such as fixing floorboards, repainting walls or renovating an old kitchen.
 Fortunately, many investment expenses like these are tax-deductible.